-The presence of the Morrisons foodstore adds to the vitality and viability of the centre, particularly given the strong links the store has with the rest of the retail offer.
-This store appears well supported but does have a tired appearance, particularly internally, and there is only limited product choice available compared to many of Morrisons' more modern stores.
+The presence of the Morrisons food store adds to the vitality and viability of the centre, particularly given the strong links the store has with the rest of the retail offer.
+This store appears well supported but does have a tired appearance, particularly internally.
+There is only limited product choice available compared to many of Morrisons' more modern stores, although this has recently been improved.